 Request a Loan Review from Your Existing Lender

 Before taking out another loan, consider asking your current lender for better terms.
 Request they evaluate you for a lower interest rate.
 Alternatively, you could request an increase in available credit.

 If your business is experiencing a short-term hardship, see if your lender will allow a forbearance, an agreement that allows you to suspend payments, in whole or in part, for a time, though interest likely will continue to accrue.
 Businesses with loans backed by the SBA, for instance, may be eligible to seek a forbearance if they’re in locations designated as federal disaster areas.

 As with any major decision, it’s crucial to read and understand the fine print.
 Analyze what your company truly needs to function and prosper.
-Then research your options to make an informed decision so you can make sure you’re a statistic of small business success.
+Then research your options to make an informed decision so you can make sure you’re a small business success story.